tnyeanderson/pulse-sms-backend/README.md

 Background
-- It's written in NetCore 3.1 (probably should switched to .Net5 now that it's out) uses EntityFrameworkCore since those are things I use in my day job
+- It's written in .Net5 and uses EntityFrameworkCore since those are things I use in my day job
 - Right now it just creats an SQLite database because it's quick to nuke and start fresh.
 I had the intention to switch to a more robust relational database once rapid development was done.
 - The initial idea was in the end to build a docker image and pass in some environment variables to get working